cosmos/cosmos/whitepaper.md

 ![Figure of Shard1, Shard2, and Hub IBC with acknowledgement and timeout](https://raw.githubusercontent.com/gnuclear/gnuclear-whitepaper/master/msc/ibc_with_ack_timeout.png)

-## Shards ####################################################

-A GnuClear shard is an independent blockchain that exchanges IBC messages with the Hub.
-From the Hub's perspective, a shard is a multi-asset account that can send and receive tokens using IBC packets.
-Like an account, a shard cannot send more tokens than it has, but can receive tokens from others who have them.
-In certain cases, a shard may be granted special priveleges to act as a "source" of some token, where, in addition to the shard's balance in that token, it can send up to some maximum rate of additional tokens out to other accounts or shards, thereby inflating that token.
-Such packets are similar to the "coin" packet, but have type "issue".
-Packets of type "issue" for a particular token may originate from only one shard - that is, there may be only one priveleged shard per token.
-On Genesis day, a select number of priveleged shards will be created to act as pegs to other cryptocurrencies.
-The creation of new priviledged shards is left to governance.
+## Use Cases ###################################################################

-### Pegging
+### Pegging to Other Cryptocurrencies

-A priveleged shard can act as the source of a pegged version of another cryptocurrency.
+A priveleged shard can act as the source of a pegged token of another cryptocurrency.
 A peg is in essence similar to the relationship between a "Hub" and "Shard", in that both must keep up with the latest blocks of the other in order to verify proofs that tokens have moved from one to the other or back.
-In fact, when another cryptocurrency offers a sufficiently strong scripting language, we can use an analog of the IBC protocol itself.
+A peg-shard on the GnuClear network keeps up with both the hub as well as the other cryptocurrency.
+The indirection through the peg-shard allows the logic of the hub to remain simple by encapsulating any non-Tendermint light-client verification logic onto the shard.

-For instance, a GnuClear shard with validator set X could act as an ether-peg, where the application on the shard would be the ethereum application state (ie. the Ethereum Virtual Machine), but would additionally exchange IBC messages with a contract on ethereum itself.
-This contract would allow ether holders to send ether to the shard by sending it to the contract - once in the contract, it can not be withdrawn unless an appropriate IBC packet is received from the shard.
-On the shard, ether is created when an IBC packet is received proving ether was received in the contract, and destroyed with a special transaction that sends it back out, the result of which can be posted as the IBC packet on the ethereum contract as proof the ether should be withdrawn.
+For instance, a GnuClear shard with some validator set, possibly the same as that of the "Hub", could act as an ether-peg, where the TMSP-application on the shard (the "peg-shard") has mechanisms to exchange IBC messages with a peg-contract on the external Ethereum blockchain.
+This contract would allow ether holders to send ether to the peg-shard by sending it to the peg-contract.
+Once ether is received by the peg-contract, the ether cannot be withdrawn unless an appropriate IBC packet is received from the peg-shard.
+When a shard receives an IBC packet proving that ether was received in the peg-contract for a particular ethereum account, a corresponding account is created on the peg-shard with that balance.
+Ether on the peg-shard ("pegged-ether") can then be transferred to and from the hub, and later be destroyed with a transaction that sends it to a particular "withdrawal" address on Ethereum; an IBC packet proving that the transaction occured on the peg-shard can be posted to the Ethereum peg-contract to allow the ether to be withdrawn.

-Of course, the risk of such a pegging contract is that a rogue validator set could steal any ether sent to the contract by publishing false IBC packets.
-For this reason, it is important that the validators on a peg-shard have sufficient capital bonded such that evidence of false IBC packets can be published and their deposits destroyed or re-allocated.
-Staking can happen both on the GnuClear network and in the ethereum contract, allowing both systems to have security denominated in native terms.
+Of course, the risk of such a pegging contract is a rogue validator set.
+1/3+ Byzantine validators could cause a fork, withdrawing ether from the peg-contract on Ethereum while keeping the pegged-ether on the peg-shard.
+Worse, +2/3 Byzantine validators can steal ether from those who sent it to the peg-contract by publishing IBC packets to the peg-contract with an invalid state of the shard.
+For both reasons, it is important that the validators on a peg-shard have collateral bonded in the Ethereum peg-contract such that evidence can be posted and the bonds destroyed or re-allocated.
+Detecting invalid state is of course much more expensive that detecting forks, and care must be taken to ensure collateral deposits may not be withdrawn for at least as long as the expected time to verify a block from the shard on Ethereum.

-### Network partition mitigation

-A global hub with regional autonomous shards can practically mitigate problems that arise from intermittent global network partitions.
+While the socio-political atmosphere is not quite evolved enough yet, we can extend the mechanism to allow for shards which peg the currency of a nation state by forming a validator set out of some combination of institutions responsible for the nation's currency, most particularly, its banks.
+Of course, extra precautions must be made to only accept nation states with strong legal systems that can enforce auditability of the banks' activities by a sufficiently large group of trusted notaries and institutions.

+A result of this integration would be, for instance, the ability of anyone with a bank account at a participating bank to move dollars from their bank account, which is on the shard, to other accounts on the shard, or to the "Hub", or to another shard entirely.
+In this regard, GnuClear can act as a seamless conduit between the currencies of nation states and the cryptocurrency world.

 ### Ethereum Scaling

 An open issue for Ethereum is how to solve the scaling problem.
 Currently, Ethereum nodes process every single transaction and also stores all the state.
 [link](https://docs.google.com/presentation/d/1CjD0W4l4-CwHKUvfF5Vlps76fKLEC6pIwu1a_kC_YRQ/mobilepresent?slide=id.gd284b9333_0_28).

-While the GnuClear hub and IBC packet mechanics does not allow for arbitrary contract logic execution as does Ethereum per se, it can be used as a foundation for generalized Ethereum scaling via sharding.
+Since Tendermint can commit blocks much faster than Ethereum's proof-of-work, EVM shards powered by Tendermint consensus and operating on pegged-ether can provide higher performance to Ethereum blockchains.
+Additionally, though the GnuClear hub and IBC packet mechanics does not allow for arbitrary contract logic execution per se, it can be used to co-ordinate ethereum contracts running on different shards, providing a foundation for generalized Ethereum scaling via sharding.
 For example, asynchronous contract calls that "send an action" and expect a response in return could be implemented by a sequence of two IBC packets going in opposite directions.

 ### Application integration

-* Ethereum
-* ZCash
-* Bitcoin
-* exchange...
+GnuClear shards run arbitrary application logic, defined at the beginning of the shard's life, and potentially updated over time by governance.
+Such flexibility allows GnuClear shards to act as pegs to other cryptocurrencies, like Ethereum or Bitcoin, but it also permits "forks" of those blockchains, utilizing the same codebase but a different validator set and history.
+This allows many existing cryptocurrency frameworks, such as that of ethereum, ZCash, Bitcoin, CryptoNote, and so on to be used with a higher performance consensus engine on a common network, openning tremendous opportunity for interoperability across platforms.
+Furthermore, as a multi-asset blockchain, a single transaction may contain multiple inputs and outputs, where each input can be any token type, enabling GnuClear to serve directly as a platform for decentralized exchange, though orders are assumed to be matched via other platforms.
+Alternatively, a shard can serve as an exchange, including hosting the orderbook, openning up new business opportunities for blockchain backed exchanges, which may themselves trade liquidity over the GnuClear network.

+Shards can also serve as blockchain-backed versions of enterprise and government systems, where pieces of a particular service, traditionally run by an organization or group of organizations, are instead run as a TMSP application on a certain shard, allowing it to inherit the security and interoperability of the public GnuClear network, without sacrificing control over the underlying service.
+Thus, GnuClear may be a best of both worlds for organizations looking to utilize blockchain technology that are wary of relinquishing control to an unidentified set of miners.

+### Network Partition Mitigation

+A major problem with consistency favouring consensus algorithms like Tendermint is thought to be that any network partition which causes there to be no single partition with +2/3 validators will halt consensus altogether.
+The GnuClear architecture can mitigate this problem by using a global hub with regional autonomous shards, where +2/3 validators in a shard are based in a common geographic region.
+For instance, a common paradigm may be for individual cities, or local clusters of them, to operate a given shard for the coordination of finances and infrastructure, enabling municipal activity to persist in the event that otherwise remote service providers fail.

 ## Issuance and Incentives #####################################################